-Regulation 49 allows for the must-carry obligations to include "complementary services, particularly accessibility services to enable appropriate access for disabled end-users".
+Regulation 49 of the Regulations allows for the must-carry obligations to include "complementary services, particularly accessibility services to enable appropriate access for disabled end-users".
 The Commission guidance indentifies teletext as one such broadcast service complementing the TV channel(s).

-When imposing must-carry obligations, the MCA will require the operator to retransmit alongside the respective GI TV channel:
+The MCA requires the operator to retransmit alongside the respective GI TV channel: